Joshua099/R6Siege_DataAnalysisProject/README.md

 **LIMITATIONS:**
 This analysis has a very small sample size.
 R6TAB's API had a leaderboard call parameters that made it easy to pull information on up to 300 players.
 I decided to code with this in mind.
 With that said, there is certainly low statistical power and bias present.
-I talk more about this in the Jupyter Notebook report.
+The variables R6TAB's API provides is also a bit of limitation.
+I formed by analysis based on the variables given to me.
+I talk a bit more about limitations in the report.

 **DISCLAIMER:**
 The PUBLIC version of this REPO will not have any of the commits I worked on.
 The reason being that since this was my first time working on a full project in GitHub, i accidently uploaded some login credentials that are present in some of the scripts into the PRIVATE version of this REPO thinking I could permanently delete them through commits.
 I was wrong... (: